4eshanb/Question-Answering-System/README.md

     text fields of each coreference in the story to the sentence in terms of overlap.

 ### Who Questions
-Method 1 (constituency parsing utilized) -
+Method 1 -

-    For the who questions, we use constituency parsing to find the first noun phrase in the sentence.
+    For the who questions, constituency parsing is utilized to find the first noun phrase in the sentence.
-    This is a simplistic approach, but it yielded a higher f-measure than the who question approach we implemented in the prior assignment.
+    This is a simplistic approach, but it yielded a higher f-measure than the prior approach.

+Prior Approach -
+    The prior approach was to firstly use chunking with a grammar of "NPVBD: {<PRP.+|DT>?<JJ>*<NN.*>+<VBD>}".
+We search through this tree to find the Noun phrase with the verb and return the answer phrase without pos tags with the verb removed.

+    If there is no NPVBD found, we use name entities to find phrases in the sentence that have a name entity of 'PERSON' or 'ORG'.

+    If there are no name entities found, we find the noun phrases in the sentence with the spacy.

 ### When Questions
-Method 1 (constituency parsing utilized) -
+Method 1 -

     For when questions, first WHADPV phrases are checked in the constiuency parse tree.
 If one exists, the correct subtree is determined.